-If you are unable to go to a voting place because you are in hospital, from 5 September, a friend or family member can bring you your voting papers.
+If you are unable to go to a voting place because you are in hospital, a friend or family member can bring you your voting papers when advance voting starts.
 Call 0800 36 76 56 for more information.

 If you’re a prisoner who’s eligible to vote, we’ll work with Corrections to provide you with voting services.